ThinkR-open/fusen/README.md

 - Can I inflate a Quarto qmd file?
 - Can I use {fusen} with {golem}?
 - How can I know if R files were created from a flat or not ?
+- How can I get rid of everything related to ‘fusen’ in my package ?

 =\> See vignette Tips and Tricks:
 <https://thinkr-open.github.io/fusen/articles/tips-and-tricks.html>